-A waiver request form is available on the program website, www.oregoncsp.org, under Project Manager Resources.
+A waiver request form is available on the Program website, www.oregoncsp.org, under Project Manager Resources.
 Requests for a waiver should be submitted to the Program Administrator on the Community Solar Program Platform.

 Waiver requests may be made as part of or at any time prior to Project Pre-certification application.
 The Low-income Facilitator and Program Administrator will review the request and consider if the increased allocation of capacity to Low-income Participants provides enough additional benefit to justify reducing the savings requirement.
-The Low-income Facilitator's and Program Administrator's recommendation on whether to grant the waiver will be provided to the Oregon Public Utility Commission at the time of Project Pre-Certification as part of the Program Administrator's Project Summary.
-If a Project Manager submits a waiver request prior to Pre-Certification application, the Low-Income Facilitator will inform the Project Manager of whether it would recommend granting the waiver based on the merits of the request, but the final decision would be made by the Commission as part of Project Pre-Certification.
+The Low-income Facilitator's and Program Administrator's recommendation on whether to grant the waiver will be provided to the Oregon Public Utility Commission at the time of Project Pre-certification as part of the Program Administrator's Project Summary.
+If a Project Manager submits a waiver request prior to Pre-certification application, the Low-Income Facilitator will inform the Project Manager of whether it would recommend granting the waiver based on the merits of the request, The final decision, making authority for all waiver requests rests with the Commission as part of Project Pre-certification.
+This authority may be delegated to the Program Administrator in certain instances as described in Section 4.5.4: Delegation of Agency Review and Approval.